Ghazan: Against Baydu

 In 1295, Taghachar and his conspirators, who probably had been behind the death of Arghun, had his successor Gaykhatu killed as well.
-They then placed the controllable Baydu, a cousin of Ghazan, on the throne.
+They then placed the pliable Baydu, a cousin of Ghazan, on the throne.
 Baydu was primarily a figurehead, allowing the conspirators to divide the Ilkhanate among themselves.
-Hearing Gaykhatu's murder, Ghazan marched on Baydu.
-Baydu explained the fact that Ghazan was away during events leading to Gaykhatu's fall, therefore nobles had no choice but to raise him to throne.
+Hearing of Gaykhatu's murder, Ghazan marched on Baydu.
+Baydu explained that Ghazan was away during the events leading to Gaykhatu's fall, therefore nobles had no choice but to raise him to throne.
 Nevertheless, Amir Nowruz encouraged Ghazan to take steps against Baydu, because he was nothing but a figurehead under grips of nobles.
 Baydu's forces commanded by Ildar (his cousin and Prince Ajay's son), Eljidei and Chichak met him near Qazvin.
 Ghazan's army were commanded by Prince Sogai (son of Yoshmut), Buralghi, Nowruz, Qutluqshah and Nurin Aqa.
-First battle was won by Ghazan but he had to fall back after realising Ildar's contingent was just a fraction of whole army, leaving Nowruz behind.
+The first battle was won by Ghazan but he had to fall back after realising that Ildar's contingent was just a fraction of the whole army he faced, leaving Nowruz behind.
 Nevertheless, he captured Arslan, a descendant of Jochi Qasar.

 After a short truce, Baydu offered Ghazan co-rulership of the Ilkhanate and offered Nowruz the post of sahib-i divan to which as a counter-condition Ghazan demanded the revenues of his father's hereditary lands in Fars, Persian Iraq and Kerman.
-Nowruz refused these conditions, which led to its arrest.
-According to an anecdote, he promised to bring Ghazan back tied-up on condition of his release.
+Nowruz refused these conditions, which led to his arrest.
+According to an anecdote, he promised to bring Ghazan back tied up on condition of his release.
 Once he reached Ghazan, he sent back a cauldron to Baydu; a word play on the Turkish word kazan.
 Nowruz promised him the throne and his help on condition of Ghazan's conversion to Islam.
-Ghazan converted to Islam, on June 16, 1295, at the hands of Ibrahim ibn Muhammad ibn al-Mu'ayyid ibn Hamaweyh al-Khurasani al-Juwayni as a condition for Nawruz's military support.
-Nowruz entered Qazvin with 4,000 soldiers and claimed an additional number of 120,000 soldiers commanded by Ebügen (in other sources, 30,000) - descendant of Jochi Qasar - on his way towards Azerbaijan which caused panic among masses which was followed by defections of Taghachar's subordinates (thanks to Taghachar's vizier Sadr ul-Din Zanjani) and other powerful emirs like Qurumishi and Chupan on 28 August 1295.
+Ghazan converted to Sunni Islam, on June 16, 1295, at the hands of Ibrahim ibn Muhammad ibn al-Mu'ayyid ibn Hamaweyh al-Khurasani al-Juwayni as a condition for Nawruz's military support.
+Nowruz entered Qazvin with 4,000 soldiers and claimed an additional number of 120,000 soldiers commanded by Ebügen (in other sources, 30,000) – descendant of Jochi Qasar – on his way towards Azerbaijan which caused panic among masses which was followed by defections of Taghachar's subordinates (thanks to Taghachar's vizier Sadr ul-Din Zanjani) and other powerful emirs like Qurumishi and Chupan on 28 August 1295.

 Seeing imminent defeat, Baydu asked for Taghachar's support, ignorant of his defection.
 After realising Taghachar's withdrawal, he fled to Emir Tukal in Georgia on 26 September 1295.
 Ghazan's commanders found him near Nakhchivan and arrested him, taking back to Tabriz, having him executed on October 4, 1295.